 Except for one thing.
 In the back of my mind, I wanted to be poor.

 Now, this might seem like a strange thing to hear.
 For some reason, I thought that this was the only unconventional way to live.

 I’ve come to realize that money is a tool that helps us live a life aligned with our values.
-It has taken a lot of personal growth for me to get here.
+But, it has taken a lot of personal growth for me to get here.

-To illustrate, I will share a couple specific experiences that helped to shape my worldview.
+To illustrate, I will share a couple of specific experiences that helped to shape my worldview.

 While studying abroad in Nicaragua, I stayed with a farming family in the mountains for several weeks.
-They were a family of 10 people living in a wooden shack that had one bedroom and a large open room for everything else.
-There was a dirt floor, detached kitchen with a wood stove for cooking, and no running water.
+They were a family of 10 people.
+They lived in a wooden shack that had one bedroom and a large open room for everything else.
+There was a dirt floor, a detached kitchen with a wood stove for cooking, and no running water.
 There was one bed.
 Everyone besides the parents and youngest children slept in hammocks.

 Their meals consisted of things they grew themselves.
 They did the back-breaking work of planting and harvesting all of their food and only had a small amount leftover to sell.
 In their fields, they grew corn and beans.
 They had a small garden where they grew a few vegetables.
 They had cows and chickens for cheese, milk, and eggs.

 While I was there, the only things I saw them buy were cooking oil, rice, and soap.
 The only toilet paper in the latrine was what I had brought with me.